albat3ross/WMVC/README.md

 ## Run

-- add the website of the product you would like to monitor into `web_list.csv`, some example is given in the file already.
+- Add the website of the product you would like to monitor into `web_list.csv`, some examples are given in the file already.
-- run `run.bat` file
+- Run `run.bat` file.
-- Once the monitor found the product in stock, you should hear 3 sweeping sound.
+- Once the monitor found the product is in stock, you should hear 3 sweeping sound.
+- You can adjust the server params in `wmvc.py`

 ## Updates